Skip to main content

 • Tool calls require x-dd-request-id.
 Operator-managed service-secret auth also requires x-dd-acting-user-id; x-dd-channel and x-dd-actor-id identify the adapter.

-• Sensitive writes require x-dd-approval-id.
+• Sensitive writes require x-dd-approval-id by default.

 • Approval confirmation is restricted to trusted adapters with x-dd-approval-confirm-secret.